kdoore/CS2335-Gitbook/spawn_prefab_gameobjects.md

 		newPickup.onDied += OnPickUpDied; //when this crystal dies, please notify this spawn class

-		// Notify if any UI is listening that we just had a spawn event if (onSpawn != null)
+		// Notify if any UI is listening that we just had a spawn event if (onSpawn != null)    //spawn event notification onSpawn();
-			onSpawn();
 	}

-	// EventHandler Function that will be called automatically when the crystal dies
+    // OnPickUpDied is an EventHandler Function that will be called automatically when the pickup object instance dies
     // This allows it to spawn a new prefab instance, and then
     // we need to remember to unregister